Should we test the model assumptions before running a model-based test?: Controversial views of model checking

 A view opposite to Spanos's one, namely that model checking and inference given a parametric model should not be separated, but rather that the problems of finding an appropriate distributional ``shape'' and parameter values compatible with the data should be treated in a fully integrated fashion, can also be found in the literature (\cite{Easterling76,Draper95,Davies14}). \cite{Davies14} argues that there is no essential difference between fitting a distributional shape, an (in)dependence structure, and estimating a location (which is usually formalised as parameter of a parametric model, but could as well be defined as a nonparametric functional).

 Bayesian statistics allows for an integrated treatment by putting prior probabilities on different candidate models, and averaging their contributions.
-Robust and nonparametric procedures may be seen as alternatives not only in case that model assumptions of model-based procedures are violated; they have also been recommended for unconditional use (\cite{HaRoRoSt86,HolSet01}), making prior model checking supposedly superfluous.
-Example \ref{etwosam} however shows that ``model-free'' procedures without MS testing are not a universal solution.
-All these approaches still make assumptions; the Bayesian approach assumes that prior distribution and likelihood are correctly specified, robust and nonparametric methods still assume data to be i.i.d., or make other structural assumptions violation of which may mislead the inference.
+Robust and nonparametric procedures may be seen as alternatives not only in case model assumptions of model-based procedures are violated; they have also been recommended for unconditional use (\cite{HaRoRoSt86,HolSet01}), making prior model checking supposedly superfluous.
+Example \ref{etwosam} however shows that ``model-free'' procedures without MS testing will not always perform very well.
+All these approaches still make assumptions; the Bayesian approach assumes that prior distribution and likelihood are correctly specified, robust and nonparametric methods still assume data to be i.i.d., or make other structural assumptions violation of which may mislead the inference (see \cite{WatHol16} for a Bayesian view of model misspecification and robustness).
 So the checking of assumptions issue does not easily go away, unless it is claimed (as some subjectivist Bayesians do) that such assumptions are subjective assessments and cannot be checked against data; for a contrary point of view see \cite{GelSha13}.
 To our knowledge, however, there is hardly any literature assessing the performance of model checking combined in which the ``MC role'' is taken by robust, nonparametric or Bayesian inference, but see \cite{Bickel15} for a combined procedure that involves model checking and robust Bayesian inference.